GrowthLimit

 The Performance Report lets you filter data by queries, pages, countries, devices, and date ranges.
 Use the "Queries" tab to identify keywords driving the most traffic and discover new opportunities with high impressions but low click-through rates.

-The "Pages" filter shows which of your web pages perform best in search results.
-This helps you identify your most successful content and pages needing optimization.
-You can also analyze performance by country to understand your reach and by device type to ensure strong mobile and desktop performance.
+The "Pages" filter shows which URLs earn the most clicks and impressions.
+This helps you identify successful content and pages needing optimization.
+You can also analyze performance by country to understand your reach and by device type to compare mobile and desktop performance.

 Queries with high impressions but low CTR represent opportunities to optimize your page titles and meta descriptions.
 Similarly, queries where you rank on the second page (positions 11-20) might be good targets for SEO content strategy improvements.